AgalmicVentures/Werk/README.md

 run on startup.
 * `Application.ShutdownCommands`: Semicolon delimited list of command lines to run on shutdown.
+* `Application.IpcConsoleName`: The name of the IPC queue used for a console.
+Default none.

 On shutdown it runs shutdown commands, then shutdown actions which may be registered by any component, ensuring a clean shutdown.